 To help meet this need CAFA began funding scholarships for those in the transport program in 2011 and in February of 2020 we will celebrate our 10 th scholarship ceremony.
 In late 2019 we had 3 students in the post secondary scholarship program.
 CAFA will provide our scholarship students with support through to graduation as long as the student is able to fulfill our requirements.
 CAFA is proud to say that 12 young Peruvians have now graduated from the scholarship program.

 Additionally, patients in the public school system who need help with the purchase of school supplies receive this assistance from CAFA.
-In 2017, 20 children and youth took advantage of this program thereby increasing their enjoyment of school and improving their prospects for better education
+In 2019, 25 children and youth took advantage of this program thereby increasing their enjoyment of school and improving their prospects for a better future.

 Elizabeth is one of our student scholars and now a volunteer at our annual burn camp.